DRMacIver/notebook/ideas.md

 * [ ] How's the stockpile working out?
 * [ ] Showers as a creative space
 * [ ] Emulation mode for feelings
-* [ ] People probably were just right all along
-* [ ] Separating problems from solutions
-* [ ] Ideological foundations as sets of problems you care about
 * [ ] Legibility Work
 * [ ] Desire hacking
 * [ ] How to be spontaneous